erebe/vSMTP/README.md

 > vSMTP is currently under development and not yet ready for production use.

 The next releases "1.3.x" will focus on SQL databases support & DMARC.
-You can find more information about the project agenda in the [roadmap](ROADMAP.md).
+You can find more information about the project agenda in [Milestones](https://github.com/viridIT/vSMTP/milestones).

+Check out updates history in [Changelogs](https://github.com/viridIT/vSMTP/blob/develop/CHANGELOG.md).

 A guideline about contributing to vSMTP can be found in the [contributing](CONTRIBUTING.md) section.